 Religious Freedom vs. Personal Preference

 Many people believe that the vaccination controversy has far more to do with the anti-vaccine personal preferences of some parents than it has to do with the religion, if any, to which they adhere.
-But a religious freedom argument works much better than an “I just don’t want to do it” argument.

-Actually, with the exception of the Church of Christ, Scientist (Christian Scientists) and the Dutch Reformed Church, no major religion strictly forbids vaccinations.
+In fact, with the exception of the Church of Christ, Scientist (Christian Scientists) and the Dutch Reformed Church, no major religion strictly forbids vaccinations.
 Nevertheless, some specific congregations, most notably fundamentalist Christian, ultra-Orthodox Jewish, and Amish ones, interpret their religion’s teachings in ways guaranteed to prohibit vaccinations.

 Public Health Issue